HOSSENkhodadadi/HOSSENkhodadadi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a student of Data Science and Engineering at Politecnico di Torino, I am a Data Science enthusiast.
+I'm a Data Science enthusiast studying Data Science and Engineering at Politecnico di Torino.

 ## Projects
 Here are some of the projects I've been working on: